MSc in Applied Health Economics

 - Case report, review of literature and organisational assessment.

-- The skills to produce an extensive piece of literature which may be suitable for peer-reviewed publication.
+- Produce an extensive piece of literature which may be suitable for peer-reviewed publication.

-- An ability to critically evaluate practice and suggest improvements or change.
+- Demonstrate an ability to critically evaluate research in clinical practice and implement improvements.

-- Incorporated knowledge of the research process in developing services appropriately.
+- Incorporate knowledge of the research process in developing services appropriately.

 Module 1 - Research Methodologies and Critical Appraisal